npm/npme-auth-github/README.md

 the token to it and request context to it.
 4. Authorization strategy either returns whether authorization was successful or not.
-5. If authorization succeeded, frontdoor allows the request to go through.
+5. If authorization succeeded, and session store has a session for this token, frontdoor allows the request to go through.

 ### Authorization strategy API